SalesforceCommerceCloud/sfcc-ci/README.md

 ### Configuration ###

-sfcc-ci CLI keeps it�s own settings.
+sfcc-ci CLI keeps it's own settings.
 The location of these settings are OS specific.
 On Linux they are located at `$HOME/.config/sfcc-ci-nodejs/`, on MacOS they are located at `$HOME/Library/Preferences/sfcc-ci-nodejs/`.

 ## Using the JavaScript API ##